An Analysis of Quantile Temporal-Difference Learning: Quantile Temporal-Difference Learning and Quantile Dynamic Programming

 This is precisely the quantile temporal-difference learning update, presented in Algorithm~\ref{alg:qtd} below, which underlies many recent successful applications of reinforcement learning at scale \citep{dabney2018distributional,dabney2018implicit,yang2019fully,bellemare2020autonomous,wurman2022outracing,fawzi2022discovering}.
 Similar to other temporal-difference learning algorithms, QTD updates its parameters $((\theta(x, i))_{i=1}^m : x \in \mathcal{X})$ on the basis of sample transitions $(x, r, x')$ generated through interaction with the environment via the policy $\pi$, comprising a state, reward, and next state.

 Whilst the QTD update makes use of temporal-difference errors $r + \gamma \theta(x', j) - \theta(x, i)$, there are two key differences to the use of analogous quantities in classical TD learning.
 First, the TD errors influence the update only through their sign, not their magnitude.
 Second, the predictions at each state $(\theta(x, i))_{i=1}^m$ are indexed by $i$, and each update includes a distinct term $\tau_i$ (equal to $\nicefrac{2i-1}{2m}$).
 The presence of these terms causes the learnt parameters to make distinct predictions, as described in Section~\ref{sec:quantile-regression}.
 Practical implementations of QTD use these precise values for $\tau_i$, equally spaced out on $[0,1]$, as proposed by \citet{dabney2018distributional}.
 Much of the analysis in this paper goes through straightforwardly for other values of $\tau_i$, though we will see in Section~\ref{sec:fixed-point-analysis} that this choice is well motivated in that it provides the best bounds on distribution approximation.
+The tabular QTD algorithm as described in Algorithm~\ref{alg:qtd} uses a factor $O(m)$ times more memory than an analogous classical TD algorithm, owing to the need to store multiple predictions at each state, though the scaling with the size of the state space is the same as for classical TD.
+For further discussion of the computational complexity of QTD, see \citet[Appendix~A.3;][]{rowland2023statistical}.
+Much of the analysis in this paper goes through straightforwardly for other values of $\tau_i$, though we will see in Section~\ref{sec:fixed-point-analysis} that this choice is well motivated in that it provides the best bounds on distribution approximation.

 The discussion above provides \emph{motivation} for the form of the QTD update given in Algorithm~\ref{alg:qtd}, and intuition as to why this algorithm might perform reasonably, and learn a sensible approximation to the return distribution.
 However, it stops short of providing an explanation of how the algorithm should be expected to behave, or providing any theoretical guarantees as to what the algorithm will in fact converge to.
 A core goal of the sections that follow is to answer these questions, and put QTD on firm theoretical footing.